Before submitting your complaint for review by the ACLU legal team, please carefully read ALL of the following information

 - Right to Privacy – For example: searches and seizures of personal property without reasonable grounds to suspect the person of a crime;

-- Equal Protection/Discrimination – For example: a sheriff’s department which focuses on arresting African-American individuals;
+- Equal Protection/Discrimination – For example: a sheriff’s department which focuses on arresting African-American individuals; a pharmacy refusing to fill a reproductive health prescription based on an individual pharmacist’s personal religious beliefs; a store refusing service to someone based on their sexual orientation.

 - Due Process of Law – For example, a community group is denied a permit by the police and the town provides no way to appeal the police decision.